ahmetsenturk/masters-thesis/content/system_design.typ

 === Athena

 For the proposed system, _Athena_ is the core subsystem that generates the personalized feedback.
-The current version of Athena (v1.3.0) provides an automated feedback generation service to LMSs and is currently connected to Artemis.
+The current version of Athena (v1.3.0) provides an automated feedback generation service to LMSs and connects to Artemis.
 The proposed system aims to extend this automated feedback generation service to personalized automated feedback generation.
 As presented in @sd, _Athena_ provides the _Feedback Generation Service_ to _Artemis Server_ and utilizes the _LLM Completion Service_ to generate the feedback.
 As a subsystem, _Athena_ also contains the _Assessment Module Manager_ component, assessment modules for three different exercise types: _Programming Assessment Module_, _Text Assessment Module_, and _File Assessment Module_, and finally the _LLM Module_.

 #figure(caption: "UML Component Diagram for the Top-Level Subsystem Decomposition.
 Adapted and existing components are marked.", )[
   #image("../figures/subsystem-decomposition/overall.svg", width: 100% ,format: "svg")